Lawyers who voided Elon Musk's pay as excessive want $6 billion fee

 The largest settlements in shareholder cases have occurred in federal court.
 The biggest fee was $688 million in 2008 for the legal team that obtained a $7.2 billion settlement in a securities fraud case over the failure of Enron Corp.

-The Tesla fee request comes as the Delaware Supreme Court considers an appeal of a $267 million fee in a case that settled for $1 billion involving Dell Technologies (DELL.N).
+The Tesla fee request comes as the Delaware Supreme Court considers an appeal of a $267 million fee in a case that settled for $1 billion involving Dell Technologies (DELL.N), opens new tab.

 Delaware judges have said that pursuing cases deep into litigation, through depositions and toward trial, should get a higher percentage of the recovery to reflect the risk and effort.
 The Musk pay case went to a one-week trial.